celestiaorg/docs/docs/nodes/overview.md

 There are many ways you can participate in the Celestia network.

-Celestia node operators can run several options on the network:
+Celestia node operators can run several options on the network.

+Consensus:

+* [Validator Node](../nodes/validator-node.md): Node operators who run a Bridge Node have the option to also participate in Consensus by becoming a Validator.

+Data Availability:

 * [Bridge Node](../nodes/bridge-node.md): This node bridges blocks between the Data-Availability network and the Consensus network.
-* [Validator Node](../nodes/validator-node.md): Node operators who run a Bridge Node have the option to also participate in Consensus by becoming a Validator.
+* [Full Node](../nodes/full-node.md): This node stores all the data but does not connect to Consensus.
 * [Light Node](../nodes/light-node.md): Light clients conduct data availability sampling on the Data Availability network.